dotswg/dots-architecture/draft-ietf-dots-architecture.md

 authorization mechanisms are put in place so that only authorized clients can invoke the DOTS service.

-A detailed set of DOTS requirements are discussed in [I-D.ietf-dots-requirements], and the DOTS architecture is designed to follow those requirements.
+A detailed set of DOTS requirements are discussed in [RFC8612], and the DOTS architecture is designed to follow those requirements.
 Only new behavioral requirements are described in this document.

 Assumptions     {#assumptions}